pymodbus-dev/pymodbus/README.rst

 - 3.8.0 -> 3.9.0: Smaller changes to the pymodbus calls might be needed
 - 2.5.4 -> 3.0.0: Major changes in the application might be needed

+**REMARK: As can be seen from the above Pymodbus do NOT follow the semver standard.**

 It is always recommended to read the CHANGELOG as well as the API_changes files.

 Current release is `3.11.0 <https://github.com/pymodbus-dev/pymodbus/releases/tag/v3.11.0>`_.